schemathesis/schemathesis/docs/experimental.rst

 Schema Analysis
 ~~~~~~~~~~~~~~~

-Enables using Schemathesis.io to improve the efficiency and realism of the generated test cases for better bug detection.
+Enables integration with Schemathesis.io to optimize test case generation for better bug detection.

-By using this feature, you can expect to see higher coverage of edge cases to be avhieved faster, as well as tests reaching deeper into your API implementation.
+This feature infers appropriate data generation strategies, supports uncommon media types, adjusts schemas for faster data generation, and detects the web server to generate more targeted test data.

 .. _schema-analysis-cli: